jsndyks/veloclubdevis/README.md

-# veloclubdevis
+# Velo Club de VIS - Jersey Design 2021

 <!---
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")
  --->

+Hi James / PRIMAL - here is the artwork for the jerseys.

-Ideally I would like the squares on the warped checker boards to be about the same size on sleeves, pockets and sides.
+Ideally I would like the squares on the warped checker boards to be about the same size on the _sleeves_, _pockets_ and _sides_.

 This is quite hard to get right, but do your best!

+Each image should link to a 288dpi PNG - just right click and download.

+Please send any questions or requests to **my mobile** as I am on vacation and not checking email.

+We need to get everything finalised and online by the end of the week!

+Hope this helps.

+J.

+---

 ### COLLAR